 grant_eligibility_criteria|eligible_expenses

-• Capital expenditures for vehicles
+- Capital expenditures for vehicles and energy infrastructure.

-• Utility connection fees for energy infrastructure
+- Utility connection fees for energy infrastructure.

 grant_eligibility_criteria|zone

-The eligible geographic zones for this grant are entities located and operating in British Columbia, Canada.
+- Organizations located and operating in British Columbia, Canada.

 grant_single_labels|criteria

-• Developed and achievable: Scores the project based on how achievable the deployment is and how quickly the vehicles and/or infrastructure can be put into active operation.
+- Developed and achievable: Scores the project based on how achievable the deployment is and how quickly the vehicles and/or infrastructure can be put into active operation.

 grant_single_labels|register